LaunchPadLab/token-master/README.md

 ## Details

-Lets revisit the Quick Start and fill in the details.
+Let's revisit the Quick Start and fill in the details.

 ### The Generator
 When you ran the generator